Ebony Wood: A Quick Overview

 Where does ebony wood grow?

-- Africa: Especially West Africa, where Diospyros crassiflora (African ebony) is commonly found in countries like Gabon, Cameroon, and the Democratic Republic of the Congo.
+- Africa — especially West Africa.
+Diospyros crassiflora (African ebony) comes out of Gabon, Cameroon, the Democratic Republic of the Congo.

-- Indonesia and the Philippines: Diospyros celebica (Macassar ebony) is native to Sulawesi (formerly Celebes Island) and other parts of Indonesia.
+- Indonesia and the Philippines — Diospyros celebica (Macassar ebony) is native to Sulawesi (formerly Celebes) and other islands.

-- Madagascar: Hosts unique species such as Diospyros perrieri, known for their rich color and density.
+- Madagascar — hosts unique species such as Diospyros perrieri, prized for rich colour and density.

 Is Ebony Wood still available?
 Is ebony expensive wood?